MyEtherWallet/knowledge-base-v3/src/content/send/adding-new-token-and-sending-custom-tokens.md

 1. In the sidebar, click the `https://etherscan.io` link under `Transaction History` or `How to See your Tokens`.
 2. Click the dropdown in the right-upper quadrant.
 It's labeled `Token Tracker`.
 3. Click the token that you aren't seeing on MEW.
-4. Copy the string next to `Contact Address`.
+4. Copy the string next to `Contract Address`.
 6. Back on MEW, click the `Add Custom Token` button on the right sidebar.
-7. Paste the `Contact Address`.
+7. Paste the `Contract Address`.
 8. Type in what you want to call it - the name or the symbol.
 9. Return to Etherscan.io.
 Look for the number (between 0 and 18) next to `Token Decimals`.
 10. Enter this under `Decimals` on MEW.